 In the guidebook, noted folklorist Fred C. Fussell puts readers on the trail to discover the many sites in western North Carolina where this unique musical legacy thrives.
 Organized by region and county, Blue Ridge Music Trails of North Carolina welcomes readers into the rich worlds of bluegrass, old-time, gospel, and string band music, as well as clogging, flatfooting, and other forms of traditional dance.

 The book features a CD with 26 songs by musicians profiled in the book, historic recordings of the region's most influential musicians spanning nine decades — available for the first time here — and songs based on true stories of love, crime, and tragedy set in the North Carolina mountains.
 The $20 book with CD is now available at the Stecoah Artisans Gallery; and can be purchased online at the Blue Ridge National Heritage Area website.

 NEA Gives $10,000 to The Center For Concert Series – December 1, 2012 - The National Endowment for the Arts (NEA) has announced that Stecoah Valley Cultural Arts Center is one of 832 non-profit organizations nationwide to receive an NEA Art Works grant.
 Stecoah Valley Cultural Arts Center is recommended for a $10,000 grant to support the 2013 An Appalachian Evening Concert Series.

 Stecoah Valley Center Featured on WLOS-TV's 'Road Trippin' — Asheville's WLOS-TV Channel 13, recently featured Stecoah Valley Center and four other Graham County locations in its morning 'Road Trippin' segment.
-If you missed it on TV, the segment will be available online at WLOS.com for a full year.

 A Conversation With Lynn Shields